ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 <ContentStatus />

 IPFS is a versatile technology.
-It can unlock use cases needing either better compression, availability, partition tolerance, caching, etc.
+It can unlock use cases needing either better compression, availability, partition tolerance, caching, integrity garantees, etc.

 ## Store assets on IPFS
 By storing small scripts or big databases of your project on IPFS, and depending on your architecture, you can yield several benefits.